+This is the time of year when the daylilies start taking center stage in perennial gardens.
 Here’s a brand new daylily to my garden.
 Her name is Glistening Bouquet.

 Let’s head across the crispy front lawn, with crazy grasshoppers jumping up in front of us, to the garden that borders our driveway.
-It’s been almost 2 years since we moved into our fixer upper and this flower bed went through a major overhaul.
+It’s been a few years since we moved into our fixer upper and this flower bed went through a major overhaul.
 I had some losses in this bed over the winter, but it’s still looking great.
 This flower garden is filled with Autumn Joy Sedum, Karmina Geranium, Becky Shasta Daisies, South Seas Daylilies, Little Pleasures Daylilies, Royal Candles Veronica, Zonal Geraniums, Lemon Drop Marigolds and Alyssum.

 Here’s a collage Pin to add to your favorite Flower Gardening board on Pinterest.

 And, this little sweetie, Little Pleasures Daylily.
 If you’re a lover of daylilies too, or if you’d like to learn more about growing daylilies, be sure to check out the post – Tips for Growing Daylilies.
 Along with some great tips, there’s a feast of eye candy for daylily lovers.

 Here is a beautiful trio of Royal Candles Veronica, Becky Shasta Daisies and Lemon Drop Marigolds.
 I grew the Lemon Drop Marigolds from seed and now they look like little bushes.